Washington Public Records Act & Social Media

 Washington Social Media Records Management in Practice

-The City of Seattle and the City of Olympia offer a prominent examples of how local governments are including Washington Public Records Act compliance in their social media policies.
+The City of Seattle and the City of Olympia offer prominent examples of how local governments are including Washington Public Records Act and general public records law compliance in their social media policies.

 View Seattle's Social Media Policy